How to make Word documents accessible

 Headers and footers

-- not automatically read out by assistive technologies, unless users specifically request it
+- not automatically read by assistive technologies

-- visually hidden in some viewing modes - users might need to change the settings to get them to appear
+- visually hidden in some viewing modes (users might need to change the settings to get them to appear)

-- keep the header or footer content consistent
+- keep content consistent across all pages

-- mark any decorative images as 'decorative'
+- mark decorative images as decorative

 Watermarks

-- meets colour contrast requirements
+- ensure colour contrast

 Footnotes and endnotes